The Real Reason Streaming Services Cancel Shows (It's Not Just Ratings)

 The easy explanation is that nobody watched.
 The harder truth is that a lot of people watched — and the show was still cancelled.
 Ratings tell only a small part of the story.

 When a streaming show gets cancelled, the public conversation almost always revolves around ratings or viewership.
 "Not enough people watched."
-"It didn't break through."
+"It did not break through."
 "It got buried."
 These explanations are comforting because they imply that the show failed on its own terms.
 If only more people had tuned in, things would have been different.

 But for many of the most painful cancellations of the streaming era, viewership was high.
 Hours watched were in the hundreds of millions.
 Critical reception was strong.
 The shows were popular — and they were cancelled anyway.
 The reason comes down to a set of metrics most viewers never see.